Real-Time Gross Settlement (RTGS): Full Form, Meaning, and Role in Transactions

 Most banks offer RTGS exchanges online.
 This allows customers to conduct large exchanges from their home or office.
 Here is a step-by-step guide:

-- Log in to the app.
-Log in to your internet banking or mobile app.
+Log in to your internet banking portal or mobile banking app using your secure credentials.

-- Select the option you want.
-Go to the fund transfer section and select RTGS as the transfer type.
+Navigate to the fund transfer section and select RTGS as your preferred transfer type.

-- Return to the section.
-Once the bank confirms the beneficiary, return to the transfer section.
+Once the bank confirms and activates the beneficiary, return to the fund transfer section to proceed.

-- Enter the amount.
-Enter the transfer amount (must be 200,000 INR or more), select the beneficiary and submit the request.
+Enter the transfer amount (minimum 200,000 INR), select the active beneficiary, and submit the request.

 Your bank will process the request through the RTGS system and the transaction will be processed instantly.